m0in92/EV_sim/README.md

 ![image](Assests/gui.png)

 ### Installation
+This repository can either by used as a (a) Python package or a (b) desktop application with a GUI.
+Note that the GUI can be used in either case however, Python package allows for the most flexibility and customization.

-Either of the two recommended installation procedures can be used and the steps for these installation procedures are listed below.
+The recommended installation are listed below.

-#### Git Clone
+#### Git Clone (_if you want to use the source code and/or install as a Python package_)
 1. Ensure python version >= 3.10.0 is used.
-2. External Python dependencies can be installed to your system or Python virtual environment using the command <code>pip install -r requirements.txt</code>.
+2. External Python dependencies can be installed to your system or Python virtual environment using the following command <code>pip install -r requirements.txt</code>.
 3. Clone the repository, for example using <code>git clone git@github.com:m0in92/EV_sim.git</code> using Git Bash.
-#### Python setup
+#### Desktop GUI (_if you want to use the GUI without installing as a Python package_)
 1. Download or clone this repository
 2. Ensure, on the command line, you are on the repository directory (where the setup.py resides) and run
 <code>python setup.py sdist</code> on the command line.
 This will create a <code>dist</code> directory in the repository.
 Within this directory, a zip or a tar.gz file resides.